-There are four main categories that draw up credit history of a person and they are:
+There are four main categories that draw the history of a person and they are:

 - Settled accounts;